-ARA 202 Introduction to Photo

-Aesthetics

-ARA 494 ST: Advanced Photo
+ARA 202 2 Introduction to Photo Aesthetics ARA 494 ST: Advanced Photo Aesthetics3

-Aesthetics 3

 ART 201 Photography I 3

-ART 301 Photography II 3
+ART 301 Photography II

-ART 304 Advanced Photography 3
+ART 304 Advanced Photography

-ART 409 Photographic Exhibition 3
+ART 409 Photographic Exhibition 6

-ART 494 ST: 19th-Century Photo
+ART 494 ST: 19th-Century Photo Processes 3

-Processes 3

-Total.
+Total 24

 This concentration consists of 48 semester hours as approved by the student's advisor.
 Demonstrated proficiency in at least one foreign language is required, equivalent to the level obtained through the completion of two years of study at the college level.
-For specific courses, see "Department of Languages and Literatures," pages 348-360.
+For specific courses, see the "Department of Languages and Literatures," page 385.